Spherical-GOF: Geometry-Aware Panoramic Gaussian Opacity Fields for 3D Scene Reconstruction: Experiments

 \subsection{Implications for Embodied Intelligence}

-Our method produces geometrically consistent depth from omnidirectional observations, enabling mesh extraction for downstream embodied tasks.
-Although panoramic images inherently provide limited spatial resolution due to their large field of view, the reconstructed meshes preserve the overall scene structure and major geometric layouts.
-Fig.~\ref{fig:mesh_vis} visualizes representative meshes reconstructed.
-By reducing texture-induced ripple artifacts in depth, our method leads to smoother and more stable surface reconstructions compared to competing approaches.
-Such explicit 3D representations can directly support navigation, obstacle avoidance, and motion planning in robotic systems, highlighting the practical relevance of our approach for embodied applications.
+Our method produces geometrically consistent omnidirectional depth, enabling mesh extraction for downstream embodied tasks.
+As shown in Fig.~\ref{fig:mesh_vis}, reducing texture-induced depth ripples leads to smoother surfaces with fewer artifacts.
+Although panoramic images have limited spatial resolution due to their large FoV, the reconstructed meshes preserve the main scene layout and can support navigation, obstacle avoidance, and motion planning.